siraben/website/_posts/2022-05-15-celsius-fahrenheit.md

 That's pretty much it.
 In summary the conversion is:

-* Accurate to within 0.25℃ for any temperature in Fahrenheit, or 0.5℉ for any temperature in Celsius
+* Accurate to within 0.25℃ for any temperature in Fahrenheit, or 0.5℉ for any temperature in Celsius.
 * Simply calculable; you never need to divide by more than 2.
 * Gives immediate feedback; at every step you get a temperature which is roughly the temperature in Celsius.